I am only going to talk about one commonly proposed solution to the excessive

 did an entire code review with deeper analysis and suggestions about coding

-architecture) and proved that the entire StudentScript.Update()
+architecture) and proved that the entire StudentScript.Update() function

-(which includes the function we looked at, UpdateRoutine()
+(which includes the function we looked at, UpdateRoutine() and every other

 update function) took less than a millisecond, which would be around 5% of the